 If you or a loved one is facing a DUI charge, speak with a trusted DUI defense attorney as soon as possible.
 The expert lawyers at Aron Law Firm are here to protect your rights by investigating your case in detail and working to build you a robust defense.
 We are well versed in DUI defense law and may help you avoid the consequences that stem from this offense.

 At the Aron Law Firm, we understand and have experience protecting clients from a wide variety of criminal charges.
-To speak with a criminal defense attorney, schedule a free consultation by giving us a call at (805) 618-1768 or completing our online contact form today.
+To speak with a criminal defense attorney, schedule a consultation by giving us a call at (805) 500-7745 or completing our online contact form today.